microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/1-aks.md

-# Deploy an AKS cluster
+# Create an AKS cluster

-Let us start with deploying an AKS cluster, on which we will later deploy the containers for the sample recording bot.
+Let us start with creating an AKS cluster, on which we will later deploy the containers for the sample recording bot.
 Before we can start to run commands in the Azure command line tool, we need to log in:

 ```powershell
 az login --tenant 99999999-9999-9999-9999-999999999999